Project-OMOTES/timescale-prototype/README.md

 Type of current queries:

 - Datastructure should allow all (KPI) profiles of an ESDL to exist in multiple format versions.
-- An ESDL will reference a single profile consisting of all measurements for 1 KPI/profile column within a single carrier for a single asset.
+- An ESDL will reference a single profile consisting of all measurements for 1 KPI/profile column for a single asset.
   - Profiles are written per KPI/profile column, per carrier per asset
   - Profiles are read per KPI/profile column, per carrier per asset